brug-be/railsgirls_guide/materials/create_rails_app.md

 # Now let's try something dynamic

-* Put the year dynamically in the footer
+* Open the file `app/views/pages/introductions.html.erb`.
+See how we explicitly state the year in the section `<footer>`?
+Let's have Rails provide the current year for us dynamically.
+To do that change the code as follows, and reload the page to see that the year is still there.

 {% highlight erb %}
 <footer>